-Benefits are available for the services of a Physician or dentist treating an Accidental Injury to your natural teeth.
+Benefits are available for the services of a Physician or dentist treating an Accidental Injury to your natural teeth when you receive treatment within one (1) year following the injury or within one (1) year following your Effective Date, whichever is later.
 Emergency services to your natural teeth as a result of an Accidental Injury that occurs following your Effective Date are also eligible for coverage.
 Treatment excludes orthodontia.
 Damage to your teeth due to chewing or biting is not an Accidental Injury, unless the chewing or biting results from a medical or mental condition.